smol-ninja/dot-claude/commands/commit.md

 - Everything else → context for understanding intent

 Examples:
+- `/commit --only-this` → commit only changes from this chat
+- `/commit --only-this --short` → single-line commit of chat changes only
+- `/commit --only-this --push` → commit chat changes and push
 - `/commit --short` → single-line commit
 - `/commit --push` → commit and push to remote
 - `/commit --short --push` → single-line commit and push